-(DS 3020, 3043).
+Thirdly, this permanent meaning is the meaning of dogmas $(\underline{DS} \ 3020, \ 3043)$.
 But are dogmas revealed truths or revealed mysteries?
-The difference is that revealed mysteries lie beyond the competence of reason, but some revealed truths do not (DS 3005, 3015).
+The difference is that revealed mysteries lie beyond the competence of reason, but some revealed truths do not ($\underline{DS} \ 3005, \ 3015$).

 It would seem that the dogmas of DS 3020 and 3043 refer to the church's declarations of revealed mysteries.
 For the recurring contrast of the fourth chapter is between reason and faith.
 Only in the first paragraph (DS 3015) is there any mention of truths that are both of reason and of faith.
 Human disciplines would not be stepping beyond their proper bounds if they treated such truths (DS 3019).
-Nor can they be denied the status of a philosophic discovery to be perfected by human talent (DS 3020).
-Again, truths within reason's competence would seem capable of being known more accurately with the progress of science (\overline{DS} 3043).
-Finally, it is only the mysteries that transcend the intelligence of the human mind (DS = 3005), that stand beyond created intellect (DS 3016), that are accepted simply on God's authority (DS 3008), that could not be known unless they were revealed (DS 3015), that can admit no more than an analogous and imperfect understanding by human reason and then only when illumined by faith (DS 3016), that accordingly can claim to stand beyond the status of the products of human history.
+Nor can they be want denied the status of a philosophic discovery Again, to be perfected by human talent (DS 3020).
+Finally, truths within reason's competence would seem capable of being known more accurately with the progress of science ($\underline{D5}$ 3043).
+Finally, it is only the mysteries that transcend the intelligence of the human mind (\underline{DS} 3005), that stand beyond created accepted intellect (DS 3016), that are socreted simply on God's authority (DS 3008), that could not be known unless they were revealed (DS 3015), that can admit no more than an analogous and imperfect understanding by human reason and then only when accordingly illumined by faith (DS 3016), that can claim to stand beyond the status of the products of human history.

 Fourthly, the meaning of the dogma is not apart from a verbal formulation, for it is a meaning declared by the church.
 However, the permanence attaches to the meaning and not to the formula.
-To retain the same formula and give it a new meaning is precisely what the third canon excludes (DS 3013).
+To retain the same formula and give it a new meaning is precisely what the third canon excludes (DS 3043).

 Fifthly, it seems better to speak of the permanence of the meaning of dogmas rather than of its immutability.
-For permanence is the meaning of "... perpetuo retinendus ... numquam recedendum... (ne) sensus tribuendus sit alius..."
-Again, it is permanence rather than immutability that is meant when there is desired an ever better understanding of the same dogma, the same meaning, the same pronouncement.
+For permanence is the meaning of ".. perpetuo retinendus... .. numquam recedendum... .. (ne) sensus tribuendus sit alius...."
+Again, it is permanence rather than immutability that is meant when there is control desired an ever better understanding of the same dogma, the same meaning, the same pronouncement.

 To conclude, there are two grounds for affirming the permanence of the meaning of revealed mysteries.
-There is the causa cognoscendi: what God has revealed and the church has infallibly declared, is true.
+There is the causa cognoscendi: what God has revealed and the church has infallibly declared, is true; What is true is permeanont. infallibly declared, is true.
 What is true, is permanent: the meaning it possessed in its own context can never be denied truthfully.

 There is also the causa essendi.
 The meaning of a dogma is not a datum but a truth.
 It is not a human truth but the revelation of a mystery hidden in God.
-One is denying divine transcendence if one fancies man has at his disposal the evidence that would enable him to substitute some other meaning for the meaning that has been revealed.
+One is denying divine transcendence if one fancies man has trut at his disposal the evidence that would enable him to substitute some other meaning for the meaning that has been revealed.

-Such I believe is the doctrine of Vatican I on the permanence of the meaning of dogmas.
+Such I believe is the meaning of the doctrine of Vatican I on the permanence of the meaning of dogmas.
 It presupposes (1) that there exist mysteries hidden in God that man could not know unless they were revealed, (2) that they have been revealed, and (3) that the church has infallibly declared the meaning of what has been revealed.
 These presuppositions also are church doctrines.
 Their exposition and defence are tasks, not of a methodologist, but of a theologian.